vsRushy/AGP_Project2/README.md

 ## About

-This project consists in creating a deferred renderer.
+This project consists in creating a deferred renderer for the second assignment of the Advanced Graphics Programming subject at UPC.

 **GitHub repository:** Click [here](https://github.com/vsRushy/AGP_Project2).